ibm-cloud-docs/virtual-servers/ts_capacity_bp.md

 If you can't access KVM through your browser, you might need to update your browser and or Java.
 Update your browser and Java and try to access KVM.

-### You haven’t established a VPN connection
+### A VPN connection isn't established
 {: #vpn-connection}

 Make sure that a connection is established by using the VPN.
 If a connection isn't established, a warning displays that a VPN connection is required.
+For more information, see [Getting started with IBM Cloud Virtual Private Networking](/docs/iaas-vpn?topic=iaas-vpn-getting-started).

 ### Your credentials are invalid
 {: #check-credentials}